Belegiš

 Belegiš (Белегиш) is a village in Serbia.
 It is situated in the Stara Pazova municipality, in the Srem District, Vojvodina province.
 The village has a Serb ethnic majority and its population numbering 3,116 people (2002 census).

 History

 A Bronze Age Somogyvár-Vinkovci culture (Vatin culture) necropolis was found in Grac, with ceramics.

-Belegiš culture
+Cruceni-Belegiš culture

+The Bronze Age Cruceni-Belegiš culture was part of the south-east European Urnfield culture.
+It was preceded by the Vatin culture.